Brussels to Rome train with Intercity Notte

 The last train from Brussels to Rome leaves at 5:25 PM.

-Yes, there is a high-speed train from Brussels to Rome.
+There is no high speed train available from Brussels to Rome.

 There is no direct train service currently available from Brussels to Rome.